 AboutA once and future classicist, my research focuses on the art and archaeology of ancient Iran, and on the regions of the Near East, Eastern Mediterranean, and Central Asia that interacted with Iran prior to the advent of Islam.
 I am especially interested in reconstructing the social, cultural, political and even economic environments in which objects were created.
 I am also interested in how our modern knowledge of the ancient world was created, since this affects how we interpret objects and the conclusions we draw about the people who made them.

 I have held fellowships at the Harvard Art Museums, the Getty Research Institute and the Metropolitan Museum of Art, and teaching positions at the University of California, Irvine and the University of Southern California.
-I am not currently employed; however, by virtue of my work on the seals of the Persepolis Fortification Archive I am a Research Associate of the Kelsey Museum of Archaeology.
+I am currently Lecturer in Classics at the University of California, Riverside and adjunct faculty at the Cooper Union for the Advancement of Science and Art.
+I am also, by virtue of my work on the seals of the Persepolis Fortification Archive, a Research Associate of the Kelsey Museum of Archaeology.

 EducationPhD Classical Art and Archaeology, University of Michigan (2014)